 3.603 COLLECTION OF COST.
 The City Administrator shall mail a statement of the costs incurred by the City for removing said snow or ice to the owner and, if applicable, the tenant failing to remove said snow or ice accumulation.
 If the amount shown by the statement has not been paid within thirty (30) days from the date of the same was mailed, the City Administrator shall certify the costs to the Madison County Auditor and the same shall be assessed against the adjacent or abutting property and collected in the same manner as a property tax.”

 Simply put – our Code enforcement officer drives around and checks all of the sidewalks shortly after the 24-hour time period has ended.
 If your sidewalk has not been cleared, he will put a notice on your door and give you an additional 24 hours to become compliant.
-If you are not, the City will take action.
-The snow will be removed and you will be charged accordingly.
+If you are not you will be issued a ticket.